jmc000/Ticketing-System-in-Solidity/README.md

 ## Smart Contract Testing

 There is only the solidity part here, with the smart contract and the javascript test files.*
 Test files verify the security of our ticketing system.
-You can run smart contracts test using truffle test.
+We implement 14 tests, you can run smart contracts test using truffle test.

 ```python
 truffle test